FaserF/ha-rewe/README.md

-This integration provides the following informations with a refresh rate of 30 minutes until now:
+This integration provides the following informations until now:

 Sensors: